cristianoliveira/aerospace-marks/README.md

 Sometimes my "video" context means YouTube, sometimes it’s a video player, sometimes a browser.
 I want to be able to jump to the right window, regardless of which workspace it's on.

-### Why not use named workspaces?

-> TL;DR: Dynamic mappings to specific windows, not workspaces.

-I wanted something more granular than workspaces, I want to jump to a specific window, given a context.
-Sometimes my "video" is youtube, sometimes it's a video player, sometimes it's a browser.
-I want to be able to jump to the right window, no matter what workspace it is on.

 ## Usage

 Allow one to mark a window with the given identifier.